Monadic second-order model-checking on decomposable matroids: Matroid Operations

-Notice that the columns $1$ and $2$ of the result form a dependent set in the first example, and not in the second then the two results are distinct matroids.
-Yet the matrices we combine by $\overline{\oplus}$ although different, represent the same matroids in both examples. \end{example}
+Notice that the columns $1$ and $2$ of the result in the first equation form a dependent set but not in the result of the second, thus the two matrices obtained represent distinct matroids.
+Yet the matrices we combine by $\oplus$, although different, represent the same matroid in both equations. \end{example}

-Example \ref{counterexample} shows that $\overline{\oplus}$ cannot be seen as an operation on matroids because the result depends on the way the matroids are represented.
-We could also make this kind of construction by representing matroids by projective spaces as done in \cite{hlinveny2006bwp}, but we would define essentially the same operation, which is still an operation over the projective spaces and not the matroids.
-Matrices of Example \ref{counterexample} can be seen as matrices over $mathbb{F}_{3}$ or any bigger field, then the remark holds for all these fields.
-Nevertheless if the field on which the matroid is represented is $\mathbb{F}_{2}$, $\overline{\oplus}$ properly defines an operation on matroids.
+Example \ref{counterexample} shows that $\oplus$ cannot be seen as an operation on matroids because the result depends on the way the matroids are represented.
+We could also make this kind of construction by representing matroids by projective spaces, as it is done in \cite{hlinveny2006bwp}.
+Unfortunately, we would define essentially the same operation, which would still be defined over the projective spaces and not the matroids.
+Nevertheless, if we restrict $\oplus$ to matrices over $\mathbb{F}_{2}$, it properly defines an operation on the matroids they represent.